 400 channels evaluated

 Comcast Xfinity Review

 Comcast Xfinity offers a wide array of TV service options and even larger selection for bundling.
-You can pair your channel lineup with internet service, a phone line, and home security.
+Like most cable providers, Comcast gives you the ability to pair your TV service with internet, phone, and home security.
 The more services you pair, the cheaper each one gets.
 Your price may depend on which contract length you choose, too.
 Unlike most providers, Comcast offers a month-to-month option.
-While that option is great for more temporary service situations, it’s cheaper to sign a longer 12-month or 24-month contract.
+While that option is great for more short-term situations, it’s more cost-effective to sign a longer 12-month or 24-month agreement.

-Most of Xfinity's features are pretty impressive, but it's a little lacking when it comes to customer service: Third-party customer satisfaction companies like the American Customer Satisfaction Index (ACSI) and J.D.
+Xfinity shines when it comes to flexibility and bundling options, but it's a little lacking when it comes to customer service: Third-party customer satisfaction companies like the American Customer Satisfaction Index (ACSI) and J.D.
 Power consistently rate Comcast among the worst internet providers.
-Of course, everyone's unique circumstances will be different, but be prepared for some frustrating phone calls and keep a close eye on your bill.
-When shopping around for TV service, check Comcast for availability to your address and compare the packages you’re offered with other companies in the area.
+Of course, everyone's unique circumstances will be different, but be prepared for some frustrating calls and keep a close eye on your bill.
+When shopping around for TV service, check Xfinity for availability at your address and compare its offers with plans from other companies in the area.

 Comcast confidently claims you’ll “get the best in entertainment with Xfinity.”
 And that by signing up for TV service with the company will “change the way you experience TV.”
 Those are some pretty bold (if vague), feats to claim, suggesting Comcast has some pretty unique features and an impressive line up of channel packages.